Skip to content

 • Example: standard

-The OAPIP engine supports two possible integrations with object storage for stage-out of processing results:
+The engine supports two options for stage-out of processing results:

-• With the EOEPCA+ Workspace BB - in which case results are written directly to the user’s workspace bucket.
+• With the EOEPCA+ Workspace BB - results go directly to the user’s workspace bucket

-• With a dedicated S3 bucket - in which case results are written to a pre-configured (shared) S3 bucket.
+• With a dedicated S3 bucket - results go to a pre-configured shared bucket

-• The Workspace BB has already been deployed in the cluster.
+• The Workspace BB must already be deployed

 • STAGEIN_S3_ENDPOINT, STAGEIN_S3_ACCESS_KEY, STAGEIN_S3_SECRET_KEY, STAGEIN_S3_REGION

-When prompted for the Client ID we recommend setting it to oapip-engine.
+If using APISIX, you can enable OIDC authentication during configuration.
+When prompted for the Client ID, we recommend oapip-engine.

-• NODE_SELECTOR_KEY: Determine which nodes will run the processing workflows.
+• NODE_SELECTOR_KEY: Determines which nodes run processing workflows

 • Example: linux